flutter/website/src/docs/deployment/ios.md

 In the **Deployment Info** section:

 `Deployment Target:`
-: The minimum iOS version that your app will support.
+: The minimum iOS version that your app supports.
   Flutter supports iOS 8.0 and later.
 If your app includes Objective-C or Swift code that makes use of APIs that were unavailable in iOS 8, update this setting appropriately.